jeckman/wpbook/README.txt

 * Changed the mechanism for "Add to Profile" to avoid issues with the fb:ref url method, using fb:ref handle instead
 * Eliminated /wpbook/theme/recent_posts.php
-* Incorporated Brandon Dukes' fixes to admins screens
+* Incorporated Brooke Dukes' fixes to admins screens
 * Added timestamp to posts

 = 1.1.1 =